Implications of electromagnetic scale anomaly to QCD chiral phase transition in smaller quark mass regime: $T_{\mathrm{pc}}$ does not drop with eB: Pseudocritical temperature

-See Fig.~\ref{M}, where we plot the constituent mass and its first derivative with respect to $T$, $\frac{dM_u}{dT}$, for the up quark $M_u$ as a function of $T$, with varying $eB$ in the case with or without the tadpole contribution in Eq.(\ref{tr-anom}).
+See Fig.~\ref{M-peak}, where we plot $M_u$ and its first derivative with respect to $T$, $\frac{dM_u}{dT}$, as a function of $T$, with varying $eB$ in the case with or without the tadpole contribution in Eq.(\ref{tr-anom}).
 When the tadpole contribution in Eq.(\ref{tr-anom}) is not taken into account, $M_u$ increases slightly with $e B$ in the weak $e B$ range, and $T_{\rm pc}$ also grows with $e B$ (see dotted curves in the left panel of the figure).
-When the tadpole term in Eq.(\ref{tr-anom}) is turned on, $M_u$ is significantly lifted by increasing $e B$ at high temperatures ($T \gtrsim T_{\rm pc}$), while is almost unchanged at low temperatures (see solid curves in the left panel).
+When the tadpole term in Eq.(\ref{tr-anom}) is turned on, $M_u$ is significantly lifted up by increasing $e B$ at high temperatures ($T \gtrsim T_{\rm pc}$), while gets almost unchanged at low temperatures (see solid curves in the left panel).
 This is due to the additional chiral-explicit breaking effect induced and enhanced by the thermomagnetic tadpole term (the second term) in Eq.(\ref{tr-anom}).
-Thus this trend can lead to the reduction of $T_{\rm p c}$ with increasing $e B$ (solid curves in the right panel), which is in contrast to the case without the tadpole (dotted curves in the right panel).
-We have also checked that similar trends are observed also for the constituent down quark mass $M_d$.
-Note that the magnetic field in Fig.~\ref{M-peak} has been truncated at $0.07\left[\mathrm{GeV}^2\right]$, which is still less than $\left(4 \pi f_\pi\right)^2$, so the contribution of the electromagnetic scale anomaly indeed acts significantly.
+Thus this trend can lead to the reduction of $T_{\rm p c}$ with the increase of $e B$ (solid curves in the right panel), which is in contrast to the case without the tadpole term in Eq.(\ref{tr-anom}) (dotted curves in the right panel).
+We have checked that similar trends are observed also for the constituent mass of the down quark, $M_d$, at the physical point.
+The constituent mass of the strange quark, $M_s$, behaves with $T$ in a way different from $M_u$ and $M_d$, and does not fast damp with $T$, simply because of its heaviness, hence is not essential in discussing the (pseudo)criticality of the chiral symmetry restoration.
+Therefore, it is not the focus of the present paper, to be disregarded in the present discussion.